 - MIDI cable connected controller - If you have a device with 5-Pin DIN connectors you will probably need to purchase a

 USB cable to MIDI cable adapter as shown.
-Most external audio interfaces have MIDI connector plugs on them,
+Most external audio devices have MIDI connector plugs on them,

 use those if present.

 - 1. Connect the MIDI cables to the MIDI IN and OUT ports on your MIDI interface hardware and turn it on.
 Make sure the MIDI OUT on the interface is connected to the MIDI IN on your MIDI

 device and/or the MIDI IN on the device is connected to the MIDI OUT on the MIDI interface.
 How many MIDI cables do I need?
 You need two MIDI cables if you want FL Studio to play your MIDI device